Travelers can find cozy, convenient places to stay for $50, $20 or even free in virtually every destination -- as long as they know where to look.

 Though they're commonly known as "youth" hostels, this form of accommodation can be ideal for budget travelers of any age.
 Even if you're not up for the cheapest option -- a bed in a shared dorm -- you can often get a basic private room at a hostel for significantly less than the cost of a low-end hotel.

 Some hostels can be sketchy -- lacking not only privacy, but also safety.
-Consider checking on sites such as Hostels.com or HostelWorld.com for reviews and recommendations.
-Or see if the property is a member of Hostelling International, a U.K.-based non-profit organization with more than 4,000 members worldwide that meet a minimum standard of cleanliness and safety.
+Consider checking sites such as Hostels.com or HostelWorld.com for reviews and recommendations.
+Or see if the property is a member of Hostelling International, a U.K.-based nonprofit organization with more than 4,000 properties worldwide that meet a minimum standard of cleanliness and safety.

 If "life is an adventure" is your motto, this mode of traveling is for you.
 You stand the chance of meeting interesting people and getting a close-up look at local life.
 If you're social and socially conscious, Servas, an accredited NGO that encourages members to get involved in their host's communities, could be for you.
 Just super-social?
 Go with a CouchSurfing.com-type option.

 You must be trusting and trustworthy, flexible and friendly for homestays to be an appropriate choice for you.
-You also have to be patient -- the Servas interview process takes at least four weeks, probably longer.
-As a Servas traveler, you'll also have to write a travel report when you return.
+You also have to be patient -- the Servas interview process takes at least three weeks.
 CouchSurfing.com is looser and much more in touch with social media -- providing plenty of opportunities to connect with locals and other travelers.
-If you go it on your own through word of mouth, use caution.

 A Paris apartment, a villa in the Caribbean, a log cabin in Vermont ... vacation rentals offer unique and affordable lodging around the globe.
 Because they tend to be more spacious than hotel rooms, they're a particularly good bargain for families and groups who can divvy up the cost.
 And having your own kitchen can save you big bucks on restaurants.
-Learn more in Vacation Rentals: Right for You?.
+Learn more in Vacation Rentals: A Traveler's Guide.

 The many options in vacation rentals means this choice is great for a variety of trips.
-If you appreciate the convenience and savings of having kitchen -- even laundry -- access during your trip, a vacation rental is for you.
+If you appreciate the convenience and savings of having kitchen and/or laundry access during your trip, a vacation rental is for you.
 And if you're traveling with a group of friends or family, having everyone gathered in one home can be priceless.

 If there's going to be a fight over who gets the master suite, avoid holiday havoc by checking the floorplan of your rental and deciding ahead of time who gets which room.
 A rental agreement is a binding contract, so if there's a chance your vacation plans may change, stick with a hotel.